zanonera/fpga_fault_injection/projects/sem_rv/README.md

 Xilinx Series 7 Fault Injection tests using SEM IP Core

 ## This folder
-This folder contains the tests for FPGA fault injections presented in this [repo](https://github.com/LauraRgz/FPGA-Fault-Injection-Tutorial)
+This folder contains the tests for FPGA fault injections using the [PicoRV32](https://github.com/YosysHQ/picorv32) with Triple Modular Redundancy applied in this [repo](https://github.com/zanonera/picorv32-tmr).

-The original work from there was modified to be used in a 7 Series Zynq using an Pynq-Z2 Board.

-Other addition was a tcl script based project creation and the instantiation of the SEM IP Core from within the Block Design.

 ### Files
 * The modules of the experimental set-up and UART can be found in the hdl folder.
 This folder contains the source code for synthesis and simulation
+* The TMRed PicoRv32 is a submodule, pointinh to its own repo
 * The constraints folder contains the pin-out, bitstream and position of the design entity configuration.
 This design has a ILA for debug pupose.

 ## Synthesis